Cyanco Joins Aurora Gold Mine to Educate Locals in Guyana about Cyanide Incident Response Best Practices

 March 9, 2017

-The need for a coordinated approach to respond in the event of a cyanide spill in Guyana was underscored when Aurora Gold Mine (AGM) hosted an emergency response seminar on Wednesday.
-The seminar, which brought together representatives from Government and non-government organisations such as the Guyana Police Force, Civil Defence Commission (CDC), the Guyana Fire Service and the Woodlands Hospital, was facilitated by Cyanco’s Director of Environment, Health, Safety and Security, Max Jones and Roy Norcross, Cyanco’s Director of Applied Technology and Quality Programmes.
+The need for a coordinated response approach in the event of a cyanide spill in Guyana was underscored when Aurora Gold Mine (AGM) hosted an emergency response seminar on Wednesday.
+The seminar, which brought together representatives from government and non-government organizations such as the Guyana Police Force, Civil Defense Commission (CDC), the Guyana Fire Service and the Woodlands Hospital, was facilitated by Cyanco’s Director of Environment, Health, Safety and Security, Max Jones and Roy Norcross, Cyanco’s Director of Applied Technology.

 AGM Health Safety and Environment Officer Clyde Gillespie told Guyana Chronicle that the seminar was very informative, noting that the mining company now has a better understanding of the way in which the communication should flow in the event of an accident involving cyanide.

-Gillespie said AGM has safety mechanisms in place to guard against cyanide spills, noting that the company has learnt from the mistakes made by Omai – the mining company responsible for the August 1995 cyanide spill in the Essequibo River.
+Gillespie said AGM has safety mechanisms in place to guard against cyanide spills, noting that the company has learned from the mistakes made by Omai, the mining company responsible for the August 1995 cyanide spill in the Essequibo River.

-“We have learnt from the past, so what we do at AGM at the end of the process where we utilise the cyanide to extract the gold, we have two very large tanks and in those tanks we add chemicals that detoxify the cyanide, destroying the cyanide before it goes out to the tail end facility.”
+“We have learned from the past, so what we do at AGM at the end of the process where we utilize the cyanide to extract the gold, we have two very large tanks and in those tanks we add chemicals that detoxify the cyanide, destroying the cyanide before it goes out to the tail end facility.”

 Additionally, there are established Standard Operating Procedures (SOPs) in the event of a cyanide spill.

-Sparman, who is knowledgable in the area of cyanide and cyanide spills, said there is need for a national coordinated response system to be in place.
+Sparman, who is knowledgeable in the area of cyanide and cyanide spills, said there is need for a national coordinated response system to be in place.

 “This session is very important and we need to have more coordination on this as to who have the lead role or responsibility whenever you are dealing with this kind of spill,” he said.